Purpose:

 - Active Job Setup: Ensure you have Active Job configured in your Rails application for

-to work effectively. - Foreign Key Constraints: Asynchronous deletion bypasses database-level foreign key constraints.
+destroy_asyncto work effectively. - Foreign Key Constraints: Asynchronous deletion bypasses database-level foreign key constraints.
 Make sure your application logic handles potential data inconsistencies if necessary.

 - Callbacks: Callbacks defined on the associated models (

-, etc.) will still be executed during background deletion.
+before_destroy,after_destroy, etc.) will still be executed during background deletion.

-When to Use destroy_async
+When to Use destroy_async:

 - It’s generally recommended for situations where you anticipate a large number of associated records to be deleted, potentially causing performance issues for the main request.